 Here you will find their flagship products Photoshop, Illustrator, InDesign, Premiere Pro, After Effects, etc. The over 20 software tools included covering everything: photo editing, video editing, animation, and more.
 Other valuable workflow solutions to manage different tasks are included, such as Acrobat and Lightroom, or the newer, user-friendly Creative Cloud Express.
 More details in our Adobe Creative Cloud pricing breakdown.

 Creative Cloud is a complete solution for professional users who want to create graphics, edit images or videos, animate content, manage large numbers of files, open PDF documents, and handle electronic signatures of documents, among many other important tasks.
+Now it even includes generative AI features courtesy of Adobe Firefly technology.

 Creative Cloud was launched in mid-2012 and quickly amassed over 500,000 subscribers in its first year.
 By the end of 2013, it counted 1.4 million users on board.
 Forbes analysts calculated the number of subscribers for 2017 to be 12 million.